hannalyao/Digital-Therapeutics-Clinical-Trials-Dataset/README.md

 # Digital-Therapeutics-Clinical-Trials-Dataset
-A comprehensive survey of the clinical trial landscape on digital therapeutics (DTx)
+A comprehensive survey of the clinical trial landscape on digital therapeutics (DTx).

 This GitHub repository hosts the data and code related to the publication.